Select Page

 None!
 There are no formal qualification requirements to apply for the Level 2 Apprenticeship.

-Apprentices must be able to understand, speak, read, and write in English well enough to engage with the course, but they don’t need to already hold GCSEs or Functional Skills qualifications to enrol.
+All apprentices must be able to understand, speak, read, and write in English well enough to engage with the course, but they don’t need to already hold GCSEs or Functional Skills qualifications to enrol.

 • Functional Skills Level 1 or